V-Cent/TTE/docs/tech/toa.md

 During a combo, you can change characters and use the boost attack of the character you were controlling to teleport that character to the side of the enemy.

+#### Boost Attack Invincibility

+Every Boost Attack is also gives you invincibility frames while you're doing it.
+This invincibility can even be used on the frame that you are hit to negate the damage.

+This invincibility can be used to negate most boss mechanics, even :spoiler[Ganavelt's Indigination, which can be seen [here](https://youtu.be/buqfQ0o5yaY); to avoid the down effect, simply have your character (or your party memebers) on auto].

 #### Boss Infinite Down Loop

 With BG related skills (such as BG gain on enemy down), and with an accessory with 4x 8% BG gain rate, you can either use or set Alphen as a support character to have him use his boost attack to down bosses.
 After that, due to the faster BG gain, Alphen's boost attack will be ready again once the boss gets up, allowing you to hit bosses constantly without interruption.
 This loop will end once the boss activates Overlimit.